 A covered entity is deemed in compliance with the Illinois statute if it maintains and complies with its own notification procedures as part of an information security policy and whose procedures are consistent with the timing requirements of the Illinois statute.

 Notice in the “most expedient time possible” (but in no event later than notice to consumers). must be given to the Attorney General when 500 or more Illinois residents are affected by a single breach of a security system.
 Statute contains specific content required in notice

 A waiver of the statute is void and unenforceable.

-Exemption for data security provisions for entities subject to a state or federal law requiring greater protection or GLBA.
+The data security provisions of the Illinois statute will not apply to a covered entity subject to a state or federal law requiring greater protection for records containing personal information or to covered entities that are subject to the GLBA.

 Covered entities subject to HIPAA are exempt from the entirety of the Illinois statute provided that any covered entity or business associate required to notify the Secretary of Health and Human Services also provides notification to the Illinois Attorney General within five (5) business days of notifying the Secretary.

 A violation of the statute constitutes an unlawful practice under the Consumer Fraud and Deceptive Business Practices Act.